confluentinc/event-streaming-patterns/docs/stream-processing/event-time-processing.md

 ## Problem

-How do I extract an event's timestamp from a field of the event, i.e., from its payload?
+How do we implement event-time based processing of events?

 ## Solution

 ![event-time-processing](../img/event-time-processing.png)

-For event-time processing, you'll need to implement a [Timestamp Assigner](timestamp-assigner.md) that will extract the timestamp of when the event was originally created at the [Event Source](../event-source/event-source.md)
+For event-time processing, the [Event Source](../event-source/event-source.md) must include a timestamp in the event (e.g., in a data field or header metadata) that denotes the time at which the event was created by the source.
+Then, on the consuming side in an [Event Processing Application](../event-processing/event-processing-application.md), we need to implement a [Timestamp Assigner](timestamp-assigner.md) that will extract this timestamp from the event, which allows the application process events based on their original timeline.

 ## Implementation

 In the streaming database ksqlDB, every event/record has a system-column named `ROWTIME` representing the timestamp for the event, which defaults to the time at which the event was originally created by its [Event Source](../event-source/event-source.md).
+For example, when we create a ksqlDB `STREAM` or `TABLE` from an existing Kafka topic, then the timestamp embedded in a Kafka message is extracted and assigned to the event in ksqlDB. (cf. [CreateTime of a Kafka `ProducerRecord`](https://kafka.apache.org/28/javadoc/org/apache/kafka/clients/producer/ProducerRecord.html) and the [Kafka message format](http://kafka.apache.org/protocol.html)).

+Sometimes, this default behavior of ksqlDB is not what we want.
+Maybe the events have a custom data field containing their actual timestamps (e.g., some legacy data that has been around for a while was ingested into Kafka only recently, so we can't trust the `CreateTime` information in the Kafka messages because they are much newer than the original timestamps).
 To use a timestamp in the event payload itself, we can add a `WITH(TIMESTAMP='some-field')` clause when creating a stream or table, which instructs ksqlDB to then get the timestamp from the specified field in the record:

 ```
 CREATE STREAM my_event_stream